shaythuram/Machine-Learning-Adventures/README.md

   better documentation is given in the python files

 The AutoEncoder:
-  The autoencoder unlike the RBM is directed so it uses different fundamentals from the RBM and in this case we also use it to help predict ratings that a User would give a movie based off of
+  The autoencoder unlike the RBM is directed so it uses different fundamentals from the RBM however, we are still using it for collabrative filtering and in this case we also use it to help predict numerical values of the ratings that a User would give a movie based off of his past prefrences.